 The weights of the labeled measurement for two packages must not differ by more than one division on the scale.
 If they do, open all packages in the sample, measure individually, and compare them against the labeled measure to determine the package errors.
-If the criterion is met, go to Step 8.
+If the criterion is met, go to step 8.

 - 8. Calculate the average weight of the labeled measurement and record. - 9.
-Determine and record the average tare weight according to Section 2.3.5.1.
-"Determination of Tare Sample and Average Tare Weight." - 10.
+Determine and record the average tare weight according to Section 2.3.5.
+"Tare Procedures." - 10.
 Compute and record the nominal gross weight by adding the average weight of the labeled measurements to the average tare weight. - 11.
 Compute package errors according to the following formula: